varunsonavni/devops-code-challenge/README.md

 # Submission
 1. A github repo that has been forked from this repo with all your code.
 2. Modify this README file with instructions for:
-a.
-Any tools needed to deploy your infrastructure
+* Any tools needed to deploy your infrastructure
-b.
-All the steps needed to repeat your deployment process
+* All the steps needed to repeat your deployment process
 3. URLs to the your deployed frontend.

 # Evaluation